akinsho/toggleterm.nvim/README.md

 It basically (almost) does all that I need it to.

-I won't be turning this into a REPL plugin or doing a bunch complex stuff.
+I won't be turning this into a REPL plugin or doing a bunch of complex stuff.
 If you find any issues, _please_ consider a _pull request_ not an issue.
 I won't be breaking my back to maintain this especially if it isn't broken "on my machine".
 I'm also going to be pretty conservative about what I add.

 ### Usage

-Setting the key to use for toggling the buffer will setup mapping for _insert, normal and terminal_ modes If you prefix the mapping with a number that particular terminal will be opened.
+Setting the key to use for toggling the terminal(s) will setup mappings for _insert, normal and terminal_ modes If you prefix the mapping with a number that particular terminal will be opened.

 `let g:toggleterm_terminal_mapping = '<C-\>'`